nikita12agrawal/Learning_materials/README.md

 # Learning_materials

-It contains link where description of some topic can be find out.
+It contains link of some topics.